quocvu/postgresql-ansible/README.md

 Requirements
 ------------

-Ansible and an internet connection
+Ansible and an internet connection.
+On Archlinux, `pacman` must be already installed.
+On OSX, 'homebrew' must be already installed.

 Role Variables